A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Introduction

 \section{Introduction}

 }

-Over the past several years, Deep Neural Networks (\textbf{DNNs}) have achieved conspicuous progress in various domains and applications, such as Computer Vision (\textbf{CV}) \cite{russakovsky2015imagenet, simonyan2015very, lin2014coco}, Natural Language Processing (\textbf{NLP}) \cite{devlin2019bert} and Audio Signal Processing (\textbf{ASP}) \cite{bohnstingl2021towards}, so on.
-Although DNNs achieve remarkable success in various areas, their performance heavily relies on model parameters and computational cost.
-For example, the widely used ResNet-50 \cite{he2016deep} takes over 95MB memory for storage, contains over 23 million trainable parameters, and requires 4 GFLOPs (Giga Floating Point Operations) of computations \cite{you2019drawing}.
-The size of VGG-16 \cite{simonyan2015very} trained on ImageNet \cite{russakovsky2015imagenet} is more than 500 MB \cite{choudhary2020comprehensive}.
-The Transformer network GPT-3 model consists of up to 175 billion parameters \cite{wu2023ai}, and GPT-4 model has even more.
-The current trend of enlarging neural network size is anticipated to persist.
+Over the past several years, Deep Neural Networks (\textbf{DNNs}) have achieved conspicuous progress in various domains and applications, such as Computer Vision (\textbf{CV}) \cite{simonyan2015very,dosovitskiy2021image}, Natural Language Processing (\textbf{NLP}) \cite{devlin2019bert,chowdhery2022palm}, Audio Signal Processing (\textbf{ASP}) \cite{bohnstingl2021towards,latif2023sparks}, and cross-modal applications \cite{lin2024vila,liu2024sora}.
+Although DNNs achieve remarkable success in various areas, their performance relies heavily on model parameters and computational cost.
+For example, the widely used ResNet-50 \cite{he2016deep} takes over 95 MB of memory, containing over 23 million parameters \cite{you2019drawing}. $\textrm{BERT}_{\textrm{BASE}}$ \cite{devlin2019bert} is around 440 MB with 110 million parameters, GPT-3 includes up to 175 billion parameters \cite{wu2023ai}, and GPT-4 has even more.
+The trend of enlarging neural network size is anticipated to persist.